Getting from SEA Airport to Seattle Cruise Port (2026 Guide)

 Rideshare (Uber/Lyft): The most convenient door-to-door option.
 Pickups are at the designated rideshare zones on the arrivals level.
 Expect $35 to $55 depending on traffic and demand.
 Seattle-area rideshare prices tend to surge during cruise embarkation mornings in peak season.

 Light rail + rideshare combo: The budget option.
-Take the Link Light Rail from SEA station (connected to the airport by a skybridge) to Westlake Station in downtown Seattle, about 40 minutes for roughly $3.
-From Westlake, a short rideshare or taxi to Pier 91 or Pier 66 costs about $10 to $15.
+Take the Link light rail (1 Line) from SEA station, connected to the airport by a skybridge from the carousel 16 area, to Westlake Station in downtown Seattle, about 38 minutes for a flat $3 adult fare.
+The train does not reach the piers, so from Westlake a short rideshare or taxi to Pier 91 or Pier 66 costs about $10 to $15.
 Total: roughly $13 to $18 per person.
 The downside is handling luggage on the train and making the transfer.

 Shared shuttle: Several companies offer pre-booked shared shuttles from SEA to the cruise terminals, typically $20 to $35 per person.
 These are timed to cruise embarkation schedules and run frequently during Alaska season.

 Cruise line motor coach: Check your cruise line’s pre-cruise planning page.
-Most Seattle Alaska lines, including Norwegian, Princess, Celebrity, and Holland America, offer embarkation-day motor coach transfers from SEA as a booking add-on.
+Several Seattle Alaska lines, including Norwegian, Princess, Celebrity, and Holland America, offer embarkation-day motor coach transfers from SEA as a booking add-on.

 Rental car: If you are exploring Seattle or the Pacific Northwest before your cruise, driving is an option.
-Port parking rates vary by terminal and season, and reservations are recommended during peak Alaska season.
-Check the port’s official parking page for current rates.
+The Port of Seattle lists Pier 91 (Smith Cove) parking starting at about $27 per day, booked at seattleportparking.com, and Pier 66 (Bell Street) at about $33 per day through Republic Parking.
+Rates are subject to change, and reservations are recommended during peak Alaska season.

 Seattle cruise terminals

-- Bell Street Pier (Pier 66): Located on the downtown waterfront near Pike Place Market.
+- Pier 66 (Bell Street): On the downtown waterfront at 2225 Alaskan Way, walking distance from Pike Place Market.
+Hosts Norwegian, Oceania, and Regent Seven Seas.
 Closer to city attractions but smaller.

 What to do if your flight is delayed